About the author

 If it wasn’t clear already, the Tribeca Festival is more than just a film festival.
 With the launch of Tribeca Films, the fest has officially planted its flag as an independent distributor.

 Tribeca Films is a distribution label that empowers Tribeca to support independent filmmakers beyond their festival run by giving them access to video-on-demand and other streaming distribution outlets.
-The label has released more than fifteen films in its first year of operation and will continue to expand its slate through the foreseeable future.
+The label has released well over fifteen films since its first year of operation and will continue to expand its slate through the foreseeable future.